Instamojo/instamojo-py/README.md

 # Instamojo API

-Assists you to programmatically create, edit and delete offers on Instamojo.
+Assists you to programmatically create, edit and delete links on Instamojo.

 ## Installation